fstqwq/BadAppleJuicer/README.md

 ### Requirements

 If you wish to directly generate headers from video file, you have to install `ffmpeg` and `ffmpy` to decode videos.
-However, the converted `gif` file is included in `video/`, so you can generate from `gif` directly with some subtle changes of code which only relies on `PIL`.
+However, the converted `gif` file is included in `video/`, so you can generate from `gif` directly which only relies on `PIL`.

 ### How to generate another compression level